-- Once the powdered milk is completely dry and flaky, pour it into your food processor or blend and condense it down to a small powder.
+- Pour the dehydrated milk flakes into a food processor or blender, and condense it down to a small powder.

 - Use only two or three trays of milk while learning the process.
 If you have an epic homesteading fail the first few times, you won’t waste too much money and electricity because you only filled a couple trays of milk.

 - Before pouring milk into the trays, fill one with water to make sure the spot where the dehydrator is sitting is entirely level.
 The slightest incline can cause you to spill your milk.